 See more Beef recipes

-We recommend pairing this with finest* South African Pinotage.
+We recommend pairing this with Tesco Finest South African Pinotage.

 For top tips on protecting you and your family when preparing raw meat and poultry, visit Food Safety in the Home.